Tours

 Heritage Hill Hauntings

 Are you surprised that there are ghosts on Heritage Hill?
 Don’t be.
 The stately homes of Heritage Hills may reflect the grace, dignity and formality of another era, but because most of these Victorian dwellings were built in the late 1800’s and early 1900’s, ghost stories abound.
 Tenacious and playful spirits are still hanging around.
 Some of the accounts are scary, some silly, some believable, some not.
 Some are legends from long ago, some are recent.
 We will explore this beautiful neighborhood, day or night (if you dare), while your guide tells spooky tales that have been passed on to us by either present or once-occupants of the houses.
 This tour meets at the first level of the parking ramp at the Masonic Temple on Fulton Street.
+The topic is also available as a presentation.

 Heritage Hill History of Homes…Parts One, Two, Three, Four and Five

 If you want to time travel – and step back into an era of graceful, elegant living and imagine life as heir to a furniture company fortune – then, explore Heritage Hill.
 This is the city’s oldest residential district and Michigan’s largest and finest concentration of nineteenth and early twentieth-century houses.
 These were the homes of lumber barons, politicians, bankers, attorneys, judges, and clothiers who shaped the city’s future.
 This is was where the upper crust lived…on “the hill”.
 Learn about the history of these magnificent historic homes…their architecture and the people who built them.
 This tour is divided into multiple parts as it traverses varying sections of the stunning, tree-lined residential streets.
-This topic is also available as multiple presentations.
+This topic is also available as two presentations.

 Heritage Hill Victorian Christmas